ROCm/omniperf/docs/how-to/analyze/grafana-gui.rst

 Speed-of-Light panels are provided at both the system and per hardware component level to help diagnosis performance bottlenecks.
-The performance numbers of the workload under testing are compared to the theoretical maximum, (e.g. floating point operations, bandwidth, cache hit rate, etc.), to indicate the available room to further utilize the hardware capability.
+The performance numbers of the workload under testing are compared to the theoretical maximum, such as floating point operations, bandwidth, cache hit rate, etc., to indicate the available room to further utilize the hardware capability.

 .. _analysis-normalizations: